cmureadme/readme-docs/src/readme-website/setup.md

 # Setup

-This page will cover setup for helping with deploying the website and for helping with developing the website
+This page will cover setup for helping with deploying the website and for helping with developing the website.

 ## Deploying